pharo-iot/PharoThings/README.md

 button beDigitalInput. "button"
 button enablePullDownResister.
 ```
-You can notice that gpio variables are not numbers which points to pins.
-PharoThings models boards with first class pins.
+You can notice that gpio variables are not just numbers/ids.
+PharoThings models board with first class pins.
 They are real objects with behaviour.
 For example you can ask pin to toggle value:
 ```
 led toggleDigitalValue
 ```
-Or ask pins for current value if you want to check it:
+Or ask pin for current value if you want to check it:
 ```Smalltalk
 led value.
 button value